↖ Homepage of the site 'What to do with your life?'

 |

-Proving is long, if not impossible for the most complex projects, so trust is necessary for operational efficiency.
+Demonstrating is long, if not impossible for the most complex projects, so trust is necessary for operational efficiency.

-The world of work has taken on the bad habit of dispensing with trust through the economic constraint of earning a living, which explains the ever-increasing pressure to put everyone to work, and the associated ideology of those who do not work.
-The political world has taken the bad habit of preferring hardline rhetoric, even if it means denying the obvious, so as not to recognize its mistakes, and is therefore gradually undermining trust.
+The world of work has developed the bad habit of dispensing with trust through the economic constraint of earning a living, which explains the ever-increasing pressure to put everyone to work, and the associated ideology of those who do not work. not are guilty lazy people.